-Falkirk FC has a very interesting history, with such honours as two Scottish Cup victories (1913 and 1957) in five appearances, as well as the somewhat dubious honour of having won the Scottish Challenge Cup—a competition open only to clubs that do not play in the top tier—a record four times (an honour shared with St Johnstone).
+Falkirk Football Club was established in 1876 and boasts such honours as two Scottish Cup victories (1913 and 1957) in five appearances, as well as the somewhat dubious honour of having won the Scottish Challenge Cup—a competition open only to clubs that do not play in the top tier—a record four times (an honour shared with St Johnstone).

 Some of Falkirk’s early shirts featured what may or may not be Masonic crosses as badges, but the club did not feature a regular badge until 1909, when a crest was utilised.
-This crest was based on the coat of arms of the burgh of Falkirk and featured a crowned lion supporting a shield bearing the coat of arms of the Callendar family, who long held a seat of power in Falkirk.
+This crest was based on the coat of arms of the burgh of Falkirk and featured a crowned lion supporting a shield which bore the coat of arms of the Callendar family, who long held a seat of power in Falkirk.
 The Falkirk shirt bore two other badges before 1974, when a variation of the current badge first appeared.
 This badge features a football bearing a highly-stylised silhouette of the Falkirk Town Steeple.
 With the exception of the 2007/08 season, the steeple-fronted football has remained the primary badge for the club.

 The shape of the 2018 redesign is inspired by the shield that enclosed the steeple badge on the Falkirk strip from 2010 to 2013.
-The image in the lower two-thirds of the shield is a depiction of the Callendar family coat of arms, used in the Falkirk coat of arms and similar to what was used in the original 1909 badge.
-This depicts two sets of three billets (sheets of paper), divided by an embattled bend (a normal bend would appear as a solid ribbon running diagonally across a shield), which represents the Antonine Wall (built by the Romans between 142 and c.154), which passed through the town.
+The image in the lower portion of the shield is a depiction of the Callendar family coat of arms, used in the Falkirk coat of arms and similar to what was used in the original 1909 badge.
+This shows two sets of three billets (sheets of paper), divided by an embattled bend (a normal bend would appear as a solid ribbon running diagonally across a shield), which represents the Antonine Wall (built by the Romans between 142 and c.154), which passed through the town.